 - This recipe is great with other meats.
 Try it with hot Italian sausage or Mexican chorizo.
 Consider ground turkey or ground chicken for a lighter version.
 You can also skip the meats for a vegetarian version.

 - This recipe works perfectly with Velveeta cheese, which is a processed cheese that melts very evenly.
 I use Velveeta in my Movie Theater Style Nacho Cheese Sauce recipe.
-Just use it in place of the cream cheese and cheddar.
+This recipe also works with Velveeta cheese, which melts very smoothly.
+See the recipe card notes for the classic shortcut Rotel dip version using Velveeta.

 That's it, my friends.
 I hope you enjoy this Rotel dip recipe.
 Let me know if you make it.
 I'd love to hear how it turned out for you, and if you decided to spice it up!